Stratos Wealth Partners LTD. Invests $359,000 in Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF (NASDAQ:PDBC)

-Stratos Wealth Partners LTD. bought a new stake in shares of Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF (NASDAQ:PDBC) during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund bought 17,845 shares of the exchange traded fund’s stock, valued at approximately $359,000.
+Stratos Wealth Partners LTD. purchased a new stake in shares of Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF (NASDAQ:PDBC) during the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm purchased 17,845 shares of the exchange traded fund’s stock, valued at approximately $359,000.

-Several other institutional investors and hedge funds have also recently modified their holdings of the business.
-OLD Mission Capital LLC purchased a new stake in Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF during the 3rd quarter valued at about $10,729,000.
-Northern Trust Corp bought a new stake in Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF during the fourth quarter valued at about $190,000.
-Walkner Condon Financial Advisors LLC increased its holdings in shares of Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF by 15.1% in the first quarter.
-Walkner Condon Financial Advisors LLC now owns 89,500 shares of the exchange traded fund’s stock worth $1,543,000 after purchasing an additional 11,731 shares during the last quarter.
-HBW Advisory Services LLC bought a new stake in shares of Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF in the first quarter worth about $389,000.
-Finally, BFT Financial Group LLC grew its position in Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF by 76.9% in the first quarter.
-BFT Financial Group LLC now owns 33,813 shares of the exchange traded fund’s stock worth $583,000 after acquiring an additional 14,704 shares in the last quarter.
+Several other hedge funds have also recently modified their holdings of PDBC.
+First Manhattan Co. bought a new stake in shares of Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF in the first quarter worth about $43,000.
+Harbour Investments Inc. purchased a new position in Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF in the first quarter worth about $53,000.
+Hudock Inc. grew its position in Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF by 51.3% in the first quarter.
+Hudock Inc. now owns 3,393 shares of the exchange traded fund’s stock worth $58,000 after acquiring an additional 1,150 shares in the last quarter.
+Captrust Financial Advisors grew its position in Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF by 71,366.7% in the first quarter.
+Captrust Financial Advisors now owns 4,288 shares of the exchange traded fund’s stock worth $74,000 after acquiring an additional 4,282 shares in the last quarter.
+Finally, Arkadios Wealth Advisors purchased a new position in Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF in the first quarter worth about $83,000.

 Receive News & Ratings for Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF and related companies with MarketBeat.com's FREE daily email newsletter.